 Our autonomic nervous system (ANS) consists of two parts:

 - The sympathetic nervous system (SNS) which is known as the fight or flight system and controls the more active responses such as your heart rate, blood pressure and muscle activation.

 - The parasympathetic nervous systems (PNS) which is known as the rest and digest system and controls the more restful responses such as sleep and digestion.

-Regulated body processes affected may include:
+Autonomic (think AUTOMATIC) regulated body processes affected by Dysautonomia may include:

 ▪ Blood pressure

 ▪ Pupil dilation / Constriction in the eyes

 ▪ Body and skin temperature control

 Although many types of Dysautonomia are genetic, other triggers to Dysautonomia could include dehydration, stress, tight clothing, alcohol consumption, hot environments, or psychological trauma.